 The Salimpour Performance Collectives take great pride in presenting and representing the influential Salimpour legacy in belly dance.

-Members must have Level 1 certification in both the Suhaila Sallimpour and Jamila Salimpour Formats.
+Members must have a Level 1 certifications in the Suhaila Salimpour and/or Jamila Salimpour Formats: With a plan for the next certification and active in the program.
 Group leaders, however, must maintain higher certification.